-If you celebrate the holidays, spending an evening viewing the festive lights across the city should be at the top of your winter to-do list this season.
-It is a wonderful way to spend time with family and friends, while also having the opportunity to support charitable causes along the way.
+If you celebrate the holidays (and even if you don’t), spending an evening viewing the holiday lights in Kelowna should be at the top of your to-do list this winter season.
+Not only is this a wonderful way to spend time with family and friends, but you will also have the opportunity to support very charitable causes along the way.

 Downtown Kelowna